8 Effective Tips for Managing a Software Development Team During Covid-19

 Given the limited physical human interaction occasioned by the ongoing global pandemic, more businesses are exploring remote working options and solutions.

-For long, software development and the entire IT industry has been known to be remote-friendly.
+For long, software development company and the entire IT industry has been known to be remote-friendly.
 However, managing and offshoring software development remains a challenge, especially when your team members are scattered across various locations.

 Despite the challenges of managing teams remotely, it is still possible to coordinate and maximize productivity in your team.
 In this post, we share some insights from our team experience that will help you navigate these times.